Site last updated 18 February 2025

 The polo shirts are pure cotton, wash very well, BUT are skimpy.
 Biff suggests going up one or even

-L, XL, XXL, XXXL.
+in the body.
+Choose from M, L, XL, XXL, XXXL.

 Photos by Biff Patterson, Edric Broom